 How to explore Phnom Kulen

-Then we were headed for the waterfalls, where we were given 1 hour to walk around freely (again, to me, it felt like being back on a school trip).
+Then we headed to the waterfalls, where we were given 1 hour to walk around freely (again, to me, it felt like being on a school trip).
 The time frame was hardly enough to take pictures, walk down to the second waterfall and have a quick refreshing dip.
 My friend and I brought sandwiches and tried some of the delicious fried fruits you can buy at the stalls.

 On the way back to Siem Reap, the van stopped at a restaurant along the street so we could have a late lunch.
 From my group, nobody ate there as it was very expensive for Cambodian standards.
 So if you are on a budget, I think your best option is to bring a picnic.